Two dead in clashes south of Lebanese capital | International

 Two people were killed and at least three wounded in clashes in a town south of Beirut, the Lebanese capital, on Thursday evening, the state news agency and a security source said, as several political parties urged calm.

 The Lebanese army said on its Twitter account that it had deployed units to Khaldeh town to "control the situation" and restore calm.
-Army units were deployed to nearby towns to open blocked roads, it said.
-State news agency NNA and the security source said gunfire was exchanged.
+The Lebanese army and the security source said gunfire was exchanged.
 Local media showed footage of heavy gunfire and fires blazing in buildings in the area.

 Druze leader Walid Jumblatt, who has followers and influence in the Khaldeh area, said the highway to the south and the security of citizens in the area were paramount.
 "It is forbidden for any party political or sectarian side to mess with the road and the region that is for everyone," he wrote on Twitter.

-Former prime minister Saad al-Hariri's Future Movement, which counts among its followers many of the Arabi Sunni Muslims in Khaldeh, issued a statement urging them to show restraint.
+Former prime minister Saad al-Hariri's Future Movement, which counts among its followers many of the Arab Sunni Muslims in Khaldeh, issued a statement urging them to show restraint.

 ALSO READ